maim-lain/schooloflust/walkthrough.md

 before 1st violet help session she has face when smiling instead of the frowning one or the suprised one

+hypno 2 quest, need to peek in hole at night
 --->